sausheong/polyglot/README.md

 # Polyglot

-_Polyglot is experimental software and is a prototype implementation of an idea at the moment.
+_Polyglot is experimental and incomplete at the moment.
 Please use with caution and at your own risk!_

 ## Language wars and dependency hell